jupyterlab/jupyterlab/tutorial/patterns.md

 - A return value is the result of a newly allocated array, to avoid the extra allocation of an iterator.
 - A signal payload.
-- A public attribute that is inherently static.
+- A public attribute that is inherently static, but use `.slice()` to make sure the internal value cannot be mutated by the consumer.

 Prefer an `IIterator` for:
 - A return value where the value is based on an internal `Vector` but the